-2 The provision in this Act repealing that Act was omitted under the Reprints Act 1984 s.
-7(4)(f).
+Other notes

-3 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.
+1 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

-4 The Second Schedule was inserted by the Metric Conversion Act Amendment Act 1973.
+2 The Second Schedule was inserted by the Metric Conversion Act Amendment Act 1973.